router5/router5/packages/xstream-router5/README.md

 - `route$`: an observable of your application route
 - `transitionRoute$`: an observable of the currently transitioning route
 - `transitionError$`: an observable of transition errors
-- `routeNode(nodeName = '')`: a function returning an observable of route updates for the specified node.
-See [understanding router5](http://router5.github.io/docs/understanding-router5.html).
+- `routeNode(nodeName = '')`: a function returning an observable of route updates for the specified node

 ### Related